Concessions, programme changes and interruptions

-All changes require permission from the School Curriculum Approval Officer (firstname.lastname@example.org).
+All changes require permission from the School Curriculum Approval Officer (email@example.com).
 This should be sought by email (including, as always, the student's UUN in the Subject header).
 Trivial changes such as between BSc and BEng will always be approved; changes of subject area (e.g. CS to AI/CS) may require discussion, and concessions to allow the student's previous study to be valid for the new programme.
 SCAO will advise on these matters.
-In this case, the SCAO will usually ask the ITO to implement the change, although in some cases you may be asked to do it yourself.
+In this case, the SCAO will ask the SST to implement the change.

 Students who do not pass the Honours hurdle in UG2, and who then fail to make the re-admission hurdle in UG3, and who then need to take re-sits to complete an Ordinary degree, are required to switch to the Ordinary degree after the June diet of UG3.
 If the UG3 Progression Board makes this decision, it is your job to implement the change.
 The degree title is "BSc Ordinary Sciences INF", and the degree code is UTBSCINFIS1F.
 Select the `Request Programme Change' button, and enter data appropriately.

 In general, other schools will only accept students in good academic standing, though in exceptional cases it may be possible to get a concession.
 Negotiations should begin as early as possible with the receiving school.